BMULLINIX0913/terraform-for-beginners/readme.md

     Adds to tutorial 3 by showing how to move your variables from the **main.tf** to a separate variable file.
 The tutorial is located in the **t4-adding-variables-to-a-file** folder.

+5. **Output Host IP Address**

+   Adds to tutorial 4 by showing how to output the resulting EC2 host name to a file.
+The tutorial is located in the **t5-output-host-ip-address** folder.